 III.
 Evidence of institutional impact

 Demonstrated leadership in developing cultures, programs, and/or policies that promote meaningful engagement on one’s campus, within higher education, or in one’s discipline (through, for example, efforts aimed at redesigning curriculum, enhancing faculty development, recognizing engagement in faculty hiring, tenure, and promotion, or fostering common vision and collaboration across units or institutions).

 Completed online application that includes the following:

-- A letter of nomination from a colleague or self (limit 3 pages)
+- A letter of nomination from a colleague (limit 3 pages)

 - A curriculum vitae of the nominee (limit 8 pages)

 - A letter of support from a community partner (limit 3 pages)

 - At least one civic or service-learning course syllabus from the nominee